ecconvert/combustion-trainer/bug_report.md

-# Bug Report: Export Buttons Move - Fixed Infinite Re-render, Remaining Test Issue
+# Bug Report: Export Buttons Move - Fixed Infinite Re-render, New Failing Tests & Timing Issues

 ## Summary

 This report documents the work done to move the "Export Trend CSV" and "Export Saved Readings" buttons into a new "Export" section within the settings menu.
-The main infinite re-render bug has been **FIXED**, but one test is still timing out due to a secondary issue.
+The main infinite re-render bug has been **FIXED**.
+Additional test failures (timeouts and an assertion ambiguity) have emerged during continued stabilization.

 ## Changes Made - COMPLETED ✅